ailequal/hackintosh/README.md

 If you change your SMBIOS configuration in your config.plist (SystemProductName, SystemSerialNumber, MLB, SystemUUID) inside an already installed Hackintosh drive, then beware that your current installation could experience some (little) issues:
 * you'll need to map your USB port from scratch
-* you'll need to enter again your ssh keys' passphrase
+* you'll need to enter again your ssh key passphrase
 * some applications could reset themselves (like Google Chrome)
 * some applications could ask again for their license serial number (like Luminar), but other won't (like PhpStorm)
 * some os settings could be reset to default (like the screensaver and the status bar)